An exact local mapping from clock-spins to fermions: Introduction

 In this work, we develop a mapping that transforms clock-spins directly to fermions.
 The mapping, which is exact and local, borrows ideas from the Fedotov-Popov transformation.
 We provide two versions of the mapping, which differ from each other for the choice of the fermionic subspace replicating the clock-spin space.
 We discuss the implications of these choices and present explicit examples for both cases.
 Importantly, the mapping ensures identical thermodynamic properties of the Hamiltonians on either end of the transformation.
-This opens the possibility of studying clock-spin models as well as their anyonic counterparts in a full fermionic language, with the use of established numerical and analytical tools.
+This opens the possibility of studying clock-spin models as well as their anyonic counterparts in a full fermionic language, with the use of established numerical tools, and, in one dimension, of bosonization to assess the low energy physics.
 The usefulness of the mapping, however, goes beyond numerical computations.
 With an explicit example we demonstrate that, starting from a known clock-spin model that exhibits exotic ground-state properties, the mapping can also be used in an approximate way to find fermionic models manifesting intriguing behaviour.

 The paper is organized as follows: in section~\ref{sec:general_traits} we introduce the clock-spin algebra and discuss the general traits of the mapping, recalling the Fedotov-Popov theory and extending it to the case at hand.
 In section~\ref{sec:minimal_mapping} we present a first version of the mapping, characterized by a minimal physical subspace; we give explicit examples of the full mapping for the $n=3$ and $n=4$ cases.
 In section~\ref{sec:doubled_mapping} we present a second version for the mapping, characterized by an enlarged physical sector.
 In this case, we provide a full explicit expression of the mapping for any odd $n$, complemented with the concrete example for $n=3$.
 In section~\ref{sec:fin} we investigate a clock-spin model with exotic features, that -- by virtue of our mapping -- can be translated to properties correspondingly found in a more realistic fermionic model.
 Finally, in section~\ref{sec:conclu} we draw our conclusions.